Whether it's a missing payment, an urgent meeting, or a leave request, sometimes, you'll need to send a reminder email. Here's how you do it!

 In some cases, there may be legitimate reasons why someone isn't responding to you.
 Provide multiple opportunities and prompts to encourage them to reply to you.
 If they don't want to email you, offer a chance to reach you via phone.

 Still wondering about how to write a gentle reminder email?
-With Flowrite, you can turn short bullet points into a ready-to-send reminder email with AI.
-Request early access to send friendly reminder emails faster than ever.
+With Flowrite, you can turn short bullet points into a ready-to-send reminder email with AI, like this:

 Supercharge your communication with Flowrite